 Dog dementia – When dog euthanasia is the right choice?
-Never an easy subject for dog-lovers and dog-owners, but the subject of ‘dog dementia and when to put down your pet‘ is an agonising one which needs to be asked at some stage.
+Never an easy subject for dog-lovers and dog-owners, but the subject of ‘when is it time to put down a dog with dementia‘ is an agonising one which needs to be asked at some stage.
 As dog owners, we are heavily burdened with the conscious and legal ability to humanely end a dog’s life.

 Even though one does not have to struggle through and watch their pet suffer indefinitely, as one would with human beings, the decision of when to end your pet’s life is made difficult because you cannot ask your pet whether its preference is to live or to die and, if the latter, the means by which its life is taken away.

 It can also be extremely difficult for you to deal with if you are the person who loves the dog.

 Here are some signs to look for if you have concerns about your dog’s mental and emotional health:

 Getting lost in corners and seeming to be lost in familiar places